BeardedHacker1/university/README.md

-# university
+# University Work
 The repository contains all work I completed during my Bachelor of Cyber Security.
-# Please read the README in each directory for further details.
+Please read the README in each directory for further details.